Functional-level Uncertainty Quantification for Calibrated Fine-tuning on LLMs: Related Work

 \paragraph{Uncertainty Quantification in LLMs.} Established uncertainty quantification methods have been studied in conjunction with the LoRA structure for LLMs.
 Monte-Carlo dropout \citep{gal2016dropout} interprets dropout in neural networks as approximate Bayesian inference in deep Gaussian processes, allowing uncertainty estimates to be obtained from existing LoRA adapters without modifying them.
 Checkpoint ensemble \citep{chen2017checkpoint} utilizes predictions from multiple LoRA checkpoints saved during a single fine-tuning process to calibrate uncertainty.
 Deep ensemble \citep{lakshminarayanan2017simple,wang2023lora,zhai2023uncertainty} combines the predictions from multiple LoRA adapters for better uncertainty calibration.
 Laplace-LoRA \citep{yang2024bayesian} applies Bayesian inference via Laplace approximation to the LoRA parameters after fine-tuning, resulting in improved calibration and uncertainty estimates.
 Bayesian Low-Rank Adaptation by Backpropagation (BLoB) \citep{wang2024blob} extends the LA method by jointly optimizing the mean and covariance of LoRA parameters via backpropagation throughout fine-tuning.

-Prompt-perturbation and resampling-based approaches have also been explored for uncertainty quantification in LLMs.
+Prompt-perturbation and resampling-based approaches have also been explored for UQ in LLMs.
 These methods estimate uncertainty by measuring prediction variability under different prompt formulations or sampled input variants, without altering model parameters \citep{farquhar2024detecting, hou2023decomposing, gao2024spuq}.
-This line of work leverages the inherent sensitivity of LLMs to input perturbations as a means to assess model confidence, providing a complementary perspective to parameter-based methods. \cite{ye2024llm_uq} benchmark LLMs using conformal prediction, which quantifies uncertainty by constructing prediction sets with guaranteed coverage, where set size directly reflects model uncertainty.
+This line of work leverages the inherent sensitivity of LLMs to input perturbations as a means to assess model confidence, providing a complementary perspective to parameter-based methods.